aasmal97/Window-Actions/README.md

 # Description

 The Elgato Stream Deck natively supports a [open system action](https://help.elgato.com/hc/en-us/articles/360028234471-Elgato-Stream-Deck-System-Actions-Hotkey-Open-Website-Multimedia-#h_01G93K00TJB5BHV93JTTJ0YV80), which can be used to open any application you need.
 However, it lacks the ability to minimize, close, or maximize the windows that this action creates.
 When setting up a multi-action workflow, streaming, or recording, these actions almost essential to have, since multiple applications need to be hidden or focused in.

+This app allows users to use an Elgato Stream Deck to minimize, maximize, and close windows on a Windows 10+ machine.

 # Alternative Workaround